CSS Animation – @property Radial Gradient Zoom Animation

 --color-1: #777777;

-is a black color we use for the second color.
+We use a light gray color, #0a0a0a; for the first color. #777777; is a black color we use for the second color.

 animation-name: adv-color-0, adv-position, adv-color-1;

-To differentiate our animation color from the previous example, we add adv
+To differentiate our animation color from the previous example, we add adv to the animation names of each property value.

 animation-timing-function: steps(1), ease-out;

-is used instead of ease-in
+ease-out; is used instead of ease-in.

 @keyframes adv-position {